Frequently Asked Questions

 What equipment will I need?

 For both the Map-reading and Navigation walks you will be provided with your own waterproof map (and a compass for walk 2) for the day but if you prefer you can bring your own.
 For the Dark and White Peak Explorer walks we provide you with ID cards for flora and fauna for the day but feel free to bring any (light) ID books with you.
 We recommend that you bring binoculars if you have them for the Explorer walks and a phone/camera.
-Any equipment provided is cleaned before and after each walk in line with advice from the UK government regarding Covid.

 If you wear reading glasses please bring them!
 The detail on maps can be quite small

 What about food and drink?

 You will need to bring a packed lunch and drink with you.
 For colder months a flask with a hot drink is recommended.
 For summer months, plenty of water is recommended especially on the moorland walks.
 I’m afraid your walk leader doesn’t bring ‘spare’ food/or water with them.
 There are cafes and pubs in Hathersage, Bamford, Castleton and Grindleford (nb currently the station cafe at Grindleford only accepts cash, not cards.)
 Please take all your litter home with you to protect the countryside.

 Are there any toilets on the walks?

 On the Map-reading for Beginners walk there are public toilets in Hathersage at the beginning of the walk.
 There are also public toilets near Stanage Edge but these are not always open.

 On the Navigation walk there are toilets at Heatherdene car park near Ladybower Dam.